Skip to main content

 Which type of yoga is good for weight loss?

-Those managing their weight, can opt for more intensive, higher calorie-burning forms of yoga - including power yoga, vinyasa, and any form of hot yoga.
+If you're managing your weight, opt for more intensive, higher calorie-burning forms of yoga - including power yoga, vinyasa, and any form of hot yoga.
 Wills also recommends the following:

 Plank pose for weight loss